 The “Fatal Four” Hazards in the Construction Industry Safety Talk

-	Electrocutions followed falls in cause of fatalities with 8.2% of all fatalities in the construction industry in 2014.
+Electrocutions followed falls in the cause of fatalities in the construction industry.
 There are multiple causes of electrocution fatalities.
 The common types of electrocution fatalities include direct contact with an energized powerline, direct contact with energized equipment, contact between a boom and energized powerline, damaged equipment, and indirect contact with an energized powerline.

-	Struck-by incidents were responsible for 8.1% of all fatalities in the construction industry in 2014.
+Struck-by incidents are responsible for almost the same number of fatalities in the construction industry as electrocutions each year.
 There are many struck-by hazards on every construction site that can severely injure or kill workers on any given day.
 Common struck-by incidents include struck-by moving equipment, struck-by falling objects, and struck-by flying debris.

 The last of the fatal four hazards in the construction industry is caught-in/between incidents.
-These incidents caused 4.3% of all fatalities in the construction industry in 2014.
-OSHA defines caught-in/between hazards as: Injuries resulting from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
+OSHA defines caught-in/between hazards as injuries resulting from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
 Two examples of caught-in/between incidents include excavation cave-ins and being pulled into moving equipment such as a conveyor.

 - Which of the fatal four hazards should we most be concerned with here at our worksite?

 - What are some safety measures we can take to eliminate or reduce the chance of injury related to the hazard?